simgunz/anki-decks_template-ipa/README.md

 This deck is managed by git to keep track of all the changes.
 To update the deck in git you should proceed as follows:

-* Export the deck from anki without including the scheduling information
+* Export the deck from anki without including the scheduling information.
+  (Or including them if you need to suspend some cards.
+In this case be sure that all the cards are scheduled as new cards.)
 * Extract the .apkg file into the _deck_ folder (under the git root directory)
 * Execute the script